tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 illustration
 {{</todo>}}

-Then the idea is that distinguishing between two successive games is like distinguishing between $\text{IND-CPA-1}_0$ and $\text{IND-CPA-1}_1$:
+Then, the idea is that distinguishing between two successive games is like distinguishing between $\text{IND-CPA-1}_0$ and $\text{IND-CPA-1}_1$:

 {{<todo>}}
 illustration
 {{</todo>}}

-Since there are $Q$ hops, that's how we get the factor of $Q$ in our advantage.
+Since there are $Q$ hops, we end up with a factor of $Q$ in our advantage.

 ## The General Hybrid Argument

-We can formalize this argument in a general way, which will be useable for a wide variety of games.
+We can formalize this argument in a general way, which will be usable for a wide variety of games.

-The basic setup is that we have two different game pairs $G_0$ and $G_1$, with $\text{out}(G_0) = \text{out}(G_1)$, which represent our "single query" games, and $M_0$ and $M_1$, with $\text{out}(M_0) = \text{out}(M_1)$, which
-represent our "multi query" games.
+The basic setup is that we have two different game pairs $G_0$ and $G_1$, with $\text{out}(G_0) = \text{out}(G_1)$, which represent our "single query" games.
+We have another pair of games, $M_0$ and $M_1$, with $\text{out}(M_0) = \text{out}(M_1)$, which represent our "multi query" games.
 We then have a series of hybrid games
 $H_0, \ldots, H_Q$, satisfying $\text{out}(H_i) = \text{out}(M_b)$.